Markell-Craddock/twitter-clone/README.md

 Bootstrapped using create-react-app

-npm install
+#INSTALL npm install

-npm start Runs the app in the development mode.
+#RUN npm start Runs the app in the development mode.

-Open http://localhost:3000 to view it in the browser.
+#OPEN Open http://localhost:3000 to view it in the browser.

 live app: https://markellc-twitter-clone.web.app/